ffund/compe-design-project/lab3/pulse-width.md

 and observe how the time measurement changes as you change the ambient lighting conditions (cover the photoresistor, shine a light on the photoresistor, etc).

 Use `piscope` to capture the signal on the GPIO\_A and GPIO\_B lines as you run this script, and zoom in so that your display shows one measurement.
 Use the cursors (gold and blue vertical lines) in `piscope` to measure the time interval from when GPIO\_A goes HIGH, until GPIO\_B reads HIGH.
 To measure time using the cursors, click on the part of the signal where you  want to start measuring, then move your mouse to the part where you want to stop.
 Check the top right corner of the `piscope` GUI to see the time difference between the two points.

+TODO:

+When you change the RC constant, you may also need to change the timeout value!

+Why is the timeout value important?
+What would be an appropriate timeout value for each combination:

+* small capacitor and 1k resistors
+* small capacitor and 10k resistors
+* large capacitor and 1k resistors
+* large capacitor and 10k resistors

 ![Use the cursors in `piscope` to measure the time interval from when GPIO\_A goes HIGH, until GPIO\_B reads HIGH (here, 46400μsec.)](images/cursor-adc-capacitor.png)